Western Michigan University

 Jacobson has published a variety of books, book chapters, journal articles, interactive multimedia, and historical recordings.
 He is the co-author of two nationally-released multimedia works for W.W.
-Norton: The Norton CD-ROM MasterWorks Series, Vol. 1: 12 Pieces from The Norton Scores and CD-ROM Listening Guides for The Enjoyment of Music (7th edition).
+Norton: The Norton CD-ROM MasterWorks, Vol. 1: 12 Pieces from The Norton Scores, and The CD-ROM Listening Guides for The Enjoyment of Music (7th edition).
 He has written textbooks on American Music in the Twentieth Century, The Development of Rock 'n' Roll, and A Listener's Introduction to Music.
 His scholarly articles on Mozart, Beethoven, Schubert, Dvoràk, Thomas Morley, Lotte Lehmann, and music technology instructional pedagogy have been published in the Journal of the International Franz Schubert Society, the Mozart-Jahrbuch, The Journal of Musicology, Musicus (the journal of the International Computers in Teaching Initiative), The Opera Quarterly, the Reader's Guide to Music, and the Journal of the National Association of Teachers of Singing.
 In addition, Jacobson has served as an editorial assistant for the Journal of the American Musicological Society, as well as a book editor, book reviewer, and newsletter editor.
-He has also presented lectures and papers for international forums in Canada, Germany, England, Taiwan and the United States.
+He has presented numerous lectures and papers throughout the US and at international forums in Canada, Germany, England, and Taiwan.

 Jacobson was WMU's nominee for the 2019 Michigan Association of State Universities Professor of the Year, and in 2002 he received the WMU College of Fine Arts Outstanding Service Award.
-At the University of North Dakota, he received a 1993 Outstanding Research/Creativity Award and a 1994 Dean's Award from the College of Fine Arts, and the 1995 university-wide Outstanding Faculty Award for Teaching, Research, Creativity, and Service.
+At the University of North Dakota, he received the 1993 College of Fine Arts Outstanding Research/Creativity Award, the 1994 CFA Dean's Award, and the 1995 university-wide Outstanding Faculty Award for Teaching, Research, Creativity, and Service.
 In 1996, 1998, 2002, 2003, 2004, and 2005 he was selected to Who's Who Among America's Teachers, and he has been listed over a dozen times in various Who's Who publications including Who's Who in the World (1999).
 His professional affiliations include memberships in the American Musicological Society, the Society for Music Theory, the College Music Society, Music Theory Midwest, the Association for Technology in Music Instruction and the International Schubert Society.